 Using a socio-ecological model of health, this specialization explores contemporary health promotion for individuals, groups, organizations and communities.
 The fundamental concepts include foundations, values and principles of health promotion; assessing health needs; implementing and evaluating programs; and policies and systems to promote healthy behaviors.
 Students will learn how to advocate for health in a variety of settings.

-Faculty teaching in this specialization has expertise in several areas of health promotion including nutrition, physical activity, obesity, substance abuse prevention, community organizing and Extension education, community food systems, and chronic disease management.
+Our faculty members have expertise in many areas, including nutrition, physical activity, obesity, substance abuse prevention, Extension education, community food systems and chronic disease management.

-The Health Promotion specialization is appropriate for health educators, community health educators, exercise scientists, dietitians, Extension education professionals, health care and social service professionals, and any other professional who desires to learn how to improve the health and well-being of people.
+The Health Promotion specialization is appropriate for health educators, exercise scientists, dietitians, professionals in Extension education and social service, and others who want to learn how to improve the health and well-being of people.